JD-AI-Research-NLP/RoR/README.md

 ## TriviaQA
-We currently only open source the code in the TriviaQA dataset.
 To reproduce the results, you don’t have to train any model and can use the pretrained [triviaqa-longformer-large](https://ai2-s2-research.s3-us-west-2.amazonaws.com/longformer/triviaqa-longformer-large.tar.gz) to infer directly.
 The detailed inference steps are given in the inference.txt.

+## QuAC
+The code is realeased in [QuAC](https://github.com/pierre-zhao/RoR)

 ## Citation